-At June 30, 2018, the Company had cash of \$535,995 available to fund its operations.
-The Company will need to raise additional capital during the quarter ending December 31, 2018 to fund its ongoing business activities.
-The next steps in the development of LB-100, the Company's lead anti-cancer compound, are to evaluate its anti-cancer effects in Phase 1b/2 clinical trials, which will require additional financing.
+At September 30, 2018, the Company had cash of \$374,360 available to fund its operations.
+The Company needs to raise additional capital during the quarter ending December 31, 2018 (or shortly thereafter) to fund its ongoing business activities.
+The next step in the development of the Company's lead anti-cancer clinical compound LB-100 is to evaluate its safety and therapeutic benefit in a Phase 1b/2 clinical trial.
+This clinical trial is scheduled to begin during the first quarter of 2019 and is expected to complete patient accrual over a period of 24 months.
+The Company will need to raise approximately \$4,500,000 of additional capital to fund this clinical trial and other operating costs for 2019 and 2020.
 The Company's longer-term objective is to secure one or more strategic partnerships with pharmaceutical companies with major programs in cancer.

-The amount and timing of future cash requirements in 2018 and thereafter will depend on the pace and design of the Company's clinical trial program.
+The amount and timing of future cash requirements during the remainder of 2018 and thereafter will depend on the pace and design of the Company's clinical trial program.
 As market conditions present uncertainty as to the Company's ability to secure additional funds, there can be no assurances that the Company will be able to secure additional financing on acceptable terms, or at all, as and when necessary to continue to conduct operations.
-If cash resources are insufficient to satisfy the Company's ongoing cash requirements, the Company would be required to scale back or discontinue its technology and product development programs and/or clinical trials, or obtain funds, if available (although there can be no certainty), through strategic alliances that may require the Company to relinquish rights to certain of its compounds, or to discontinue its operations entirely.
+If cash resources are insufficient to satisfy the Company's ongoing cash requirements, the Company would be required to scale back or discontinue its technology and product development programs and/or any clinical trials, or obtain funds, if available (although there can be no certainty), through strategic alliances that may require the Company to relinquish rights to certain of its compounds, or to discontinue its operations entirely.

 Operating Activities.
-For the six months ended June 30, 2018, operating activities utilized cash of \$769,753, as compared to utilizing cash of \$667,430 for the six months ended June 30, 2017, to fund the Company's ongoing research and development activities, and to fund its other ongoing operating expenses, including maintaining and developing its patent portfolio.
+For the nine months ended September 30, 2018, operating activities utilized cash of \$934,388, as compared to utilizing cash of \$1,127,848 for the nine months ended September 30, 2017, to fund the Company's ongoing research and development activities and to fund its other ongoing operating expenses, including maintaining and developing its patent portfolio.

 Investing Activities.
-For the six months ended June 30, 2018 and 2017, the Company had no investing activities.
+For the nine months ended September 30, 2018 and 2017, the Company had no investing activities.

 Financing Activities.
-For the six months ended June 30, 2018, the Company had no financing activities.
-For the six months ended June 30, 2017, financing activities consisted of the receipt of \$1,000,000 and \$1,500,000 of proceeds from the sale of 4,000,000 shares and 6,000,000 shares of the Company's common stock at \$0.25 per share in closings occurring in January 2017 and April 2017, respectively.
+For the nine months ended September 30, 2018, financing activities consisted of \$3,000 received from the exercise of stock options to acquire 20,000 shares of the Company's common stock at an exercise price of \$0.15 per share.
+For the nine months ended September 30, 2017, financing activities consisted of the receipt of \$1,000,000 and \$1,500,000 of proceeds from the sale of 4,000,000 shares and 6,000,000 shares of the Company's common stock at \$0.25 per share in closings occurring in January 2017 and April 2017, respectively.
+In addition, on July 6, 2017, the Company received \$18,000 from a former director for the exercise of stock options to acquire 150,000 shares of the Company's common stock at an exercise price of \$0.12 per share.